 The aquarium is divided into 15 separate zones that transport you around the world.
 Step into the Mediterranean Sea and learn about the creatures that live there.
 Or visit the Aviary and immerse yourself in an incredible dome with fascinating birds from the wetlands.

-The Shark zone was easily one of the most impressive buildings, with a long tunnel that allows you a 360 view of sharks, manta rays and fish.
+The Shark Zone was easily one of the most impressive buildings, with a long tunnel that allows you a 360 view of sharks, manta rays and fish.

 A large dolphin centre has various shows throughout the day where the dolphins have been trained to perform tricks for the audience.
 The large amphitheatre provides access to the show and is covered, so even on the hottest days, you can escape the sun.

 The Beluga Whales were one of my personal favourites.
-I’ve never seen one in the wild nor in captivity, and seeing them was absolutely breathtaking.
+I’ve never seen one in the wild or in captivity, and seeing them was absolutely breathtaking.
 The building that has been made their home is fantastic and hugely impressive.
 The whales can be viewed from a platform or as you descend from the tanks below.

 Eating and Drinking at the Valencia Aquarium